desdemonhu/sp-dev-fx-webparts/samples/react-accordion/README.md

 ## Summary

-This is a sample web Part that illustrates the use of React Accessible Accordion plugin for building SharePoint Framework client-side web parts to show SharePoint list data in Accordion format.
+This is a web part that uses the React Accessible Accordion plugin for building SharePoint Framework client-side web parts to show SharePoint list data in Accordion format.

 ![Sample Web Part built using SPFx with React Framework showing list data in accordion format](./assets/previewAccordion.PNG)